 Genomics has recently emerged as one of the major foci of studies on privacy.
-This can be attributed to high throughput biomedical data acquisition that brings about a surge of datasets^{1-3}.
-Among these, molecular phenotype datasets, like functional genomics measurements, substantially grow the list of the quasi-identifiers4 which may lead to re-identification and characterization^{4-6}.
-In general, statistical analysis methods are used to discover genotype-phenotype correlations^{7,8}, which can be utilized by an adversary for linking the entries in genotype and phenotype datasets, and revealing sensitive information.
-The availability of a large number of correlations increases the possibility of linking^{9,10}.
+This can be attributed to high throughput biomedical data acquisition that brings about a surge of datasets1-3.
+Among these, molecular phenotype datasets, like functional genomics measurements, substantially grow the list of the quasi-identifiers which may lead to re-identification and characterization4-6.
+In general, statistical analysis methods are used to discover genotype-phenotype correlations, which can be utilized by an adversary for linking the entries in genotype and phenotype datasets, thereby revealing sensitive information.
+The availability of a large number of correlations increases the possibility of linking.

-Along with the initial genotype-phenotype association studies, the protection of privacy of participating individuals emerged as an important issue.
-Several studies addressed the problem of detecting whether an individual, with known genotype, has participated in a study11.
-As study participants choose to remain anonymous, the detection of an individual causes privacy concern^{12-15} by revealing their existence in the study cohort.
-We refer to these systematic breaches as "detection of a genome in a mixture" attacks (Supplementary Fig. 1).
-However, as the number and size of phenotype and genotype datasets increase, the detection of individuals in them will be irrelevant since any individual will already
+Along with the initial genotype-phenotype association studies, protecting the privacy of participating individuals emerged as an important issue.
+Several studies addressed the problem of detecting whether an individual, with known genotype, has participated in a study.
+As study participants choose to remain anonymous, the detection of an individual raises privacy concerns12-15 by revealing their existence in the study cohort.
+We refer to these systematic breaches as "detection of a genome in a Deleted: [3] Sensitive Information Leakage from Phenotype-Genotype Data: